abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *immortale* is predicative, so I turned it into an accusative adjective.
 - Using the fourth declension *domus*.

-      Therefore, although the boundary of a narrow generation awaits them themselves (for more than seven summers is not lead), but the race abides eternally, and through many years the fortune of the house stands, and the grandfather's grandfather are counted.
+      Therefore, although the boundary of a narrow generation snatches them themselves (for more than the seventh summer is not lead), but the race abides eternally, and through many years the fortune of the house stands, and the grandfather's grandfather are counted.